Men are known for bottling things up. But when you’re feeling down, taking action to call in extra support is the responsible thing to do.

 On average, one in eight men will experience depression and one in five men will experience anxiety at some stage of their lives.1

-Blokes make up an average six out of every eight suicides every single day in Australia.
+Blokes make up an average seven out of every nine suicides every single day in Australia.
 The number of men who die by suicide in Australia every year is nearly double the national road toll.

 Everyone’s mental health varies during their life, and can move back and forth along their own personal range between positive and healthy at one end through to severe symptoms or conditions that impact on everyday life at the other, in response to different stressors and experiences.

 Effectively managing your mental health can give you significant improvements in your quality of life, increase your capacity to support your family and your mates, and let you perform at your best.